 For all Unizin products and services, Universities are responsible for Tier 1/Help Desk technical support and customer service.

 During on-boarding of a new Unizin product or service, the Unizin Support team will work with your Tier 1/Help Desk staff to train them on the product and service.
 The Unizin Resources site also provides reference documentation and support playbooks that can be used by your Tier 1/Help Desk to support end-users.

-If a Sponsor Team and University Help Desk are unable to resolve a technical support or customer service question, they may escalate the issue to Unizin Staff for assistance using our Ticketing System.
+If a Sponsor Team and University Help Desk are unable to resolve a technical support or customer service question, they may escalate the issue to Unizin Staff for assistance by opening a support request.
 Prior to escalating an issue, the University Help Desk will make a reasonable effort to resolve the problem for the end-user.

 If you are a student from any of our member institutions, please contact your University Help Desk directly for assistance with all Engage inquiries or support.

 The Ticketing System is the only formal method of escalating a technical support or customer service issue.
 While direct email messages to the Unizin Support team staff may elicit a response, they are not considered part of the proper escalation path and therefore will not be subject to our incident management guidelines and response times.

 "Normal business hours" are defined as Monday through Friday, 8am to 5pm Central Time.

 Unizin shall provide emergency Technical and Customer Support 24 hours a day, 365 days a year for Priority 1 incidents.

 While Unizin strives to ensure that its Products and Services operate uninterrupted, error-free, and as responsively as possible, we cannot guarantee it.
 Unizin reserves the right to suspend the operation of any Products and Services without notice to Members if it must for security or legal reasons.